boginw/P5/report/2 Iteration 1/Hardware Analysis/EV3 Analysis.md

 For testing the size of the heap, a small program was developed, utilizing dynamic memory allocation.
 This utilization is done by creating a linked list of bytes, and adding a new byte to the head of that linked list until the program throws an `OutOfMemoryError` exception.
 The exception is then caught, and the memory usage is recorded by utilizing the Java Runtime object.

 Through leJOS a Java Virtual Machine is introduced, which in turn introduces a garbage collector.
-This garbage collector hinders the possibility to naïvely place a new byte in the heap for every step, as these bytes would not be kept "alive" throughout the entire run of the program.
+This garbage collector hinders the possibility to naively place a new byte in the heap for every step, as these bytes would not be kept "alive" throughout the entire run of the program.
 A linked list is used to compensate for the garbage collection,  which ensures that the references for every byte are kept alive, albeit at the cost of a memory overhead.
 In practice, this does not allow for the amount of used memory to increase by one byte per step, which is a trade-off.
 This trade-off is considered reasonable by the group since the overhead is expected to be relatively low, and therefore the test should still be able to produce an acceptable result.

 For testing the stack size, a different approach was used.
 Another small program was developed, in which a recursive method is invoked.
 This method takes an integer as input, stores it to a local variable, increments it by 1, and then invokes the method again with the new value.
 This never-ending recursion happens within a `try` block which ultimately catches a `StackOverflowError` exception.
 The Java Runtime object is then utilized to get information about the memory usages.